Professor & Executive MBA Program Director

 Most recently, Prof. Langdana's Macropolicy course and Prof. Ignacio (Nacho) Vijil-Cabrera’s course in Pricing Strategy (Managerial Econ) were both ranked #5 and #2 by Financial Times in Economics in EMBA programs worldwide, in 2017 and 2018.

-In a recent interview Langdana said, "This is actually the second time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and both times we were right behind Chicago Booth".
+In a recent interview Langdana said, "This is actually the third time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and the 8th time that Economics has been in the global FT Top Ten in Executive MBA Programs worldwide.".
 He adds, chuckling, "In fact this is reassuring--the University of Chicago has 30!
 Nobel laureates in their Economics Department.
 If we were to be ranked ahead of that team, Nacho and I would surely conclude that something was off with the FT rankings!"

 Dr. Langdana is the recipient of the Horace dePodwin Research Award and more than 30 teaching awards, including the highest possible teaching award at Rutgers University -- the Warren I. Susman Award.
 He also has received Rutgers Business School's Paul Nadler Award for Excellence in Teaching and was named in Business Week as one of the two Most Popular Business Professors at Rutgers University (BusinessWeek, Oct.
 2nd, 2000).
 From 2011 to 2013, the Award for Excellence in teaching in the MBA Program was named the Farrokh Langdana Teaching Excellence Award.
 In 2015, soon after Rutgers Business School moved into its current new location at 1 Washington Park, Prof. Langdana was honored by Dean Lei and the Faculty and Alumni of Rutgers Business School with a classroom named after him.

 Professor Langdana is a professor in the Finance and Economics Department at Rutgers Business School and is also the director of the globally ranked and highly regarded Rutgers Executive MBA Program.
 Dr. Langdana was recently interviewed by The Wall Street Journal where he discusses how the Rutgers EMBA program evolves constantly to meet the changing needs and demands of the global executive workplace.
 He has been director since 1997.